E3SM-Project/polaris/docs/users_guide/ocean/tasks/single_column.md

 ## vertical grid

-Currently, this test group features a very fine vertical resolution of 4 m with 100 vertical levels.
+Currently, these tests feature a very fine vertical resolution of 4 m with 100 vertical levels.
 Future work may want to examine vertical mixing or advection at typical vertical resolutions.